Most Successful Countries of All-Time: Per Capita (2016 UDATE)

 The Caribbean is the place to be

-After crunching the numbers after the 2012 Olympics, the results are quite different to those above.
-The East Germans are the top ranked per capita medal winning country based on average medal counts, having produced a large number of gold medals relative to its population in its five appearances at the Olympics.
+After crunching the numbers after the 2016 Olympics, the results are quite different to those above.
+We have listed only currently competing countries.
+If included, the East Germans would be the top ranked per capita medal winning country based on average medal counts, having produced a large number of gold medals relative to its population in its five appearances at the Olympics.
 There is no doubt that the East Germans had some talented athletes and a very well organized sports development program, though it is now known that systematic doping took place which would account an unfair boost in their medal count.
-Also considering it is no longer in existence as such, I am happy to ignore the East German results, leaving Grenada as the newly crowned most successful country per capita.
+Also considering it is no longer in existence as such, I am happy to ignore the East German results, which leave Grenada as the most successful country per capita.

 The small nation of Grenada won its first medal, a gold, at the 2012 Olympics, in its eighth appearance at the Games.
-Finland was also put down a place by another Caribbean country The Bahamas, who have done well to win 5 golds in their 15 appearances.
-In the table of average total medals per Olympics per capita, Grenada and Bahamas drop down the list as they have relatively more gold than other medals
+Finland was also put down a place by another Caribbean country The Bahamas, who have done well to win 6 golds in their 16 appearances.

 Table: Top ranked teams based on AVERAGE GOLD MEDALS per million population